dereuromark/cakephp-shim/docs/README.md

 See [Setup docs](SETUP.md).

 ### Basics
-To profit from the basics, you can extend the controller and model class and include the component.
+To profit from the basics, you can extend the controller and model class and include the Shim component.
 ```php
 App::uses('ShimModel', 'Shim.Model');